By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 This chart is quite informative.

 One of the major themes of the Google Algorithm Updates this year has been E-A-T, or Expertise, Authority, and Trust.
 Essentially, Google now assesses an author and whether they are suitably qualified to write an article on any given subject.
 Typical E-A-T categories include Health, Science, Law & Government, etc.

 The absence of any of these specific categories being affected by the update indicates that this update is unrelated.

-The fact that so many different categories have been affected makes me suspect that this is a broad content quality update, although it is almost impossible to know precisely what aspects of content quality they are targeting.
+The fact that so many different categories have been affected makes me suspect that this is a broad content quality update.
+However, it is almost impossible to know what aspects of content quality they are targeting.
 User intent, for instance, has been another big theme of updates over the last year.